Example of markdown functions:

 This repository follows the same basic development procedure used across our other apps and the industry at large.
 If you have never used git or GitHub before, start here and then work through the courses here.

-1. Create a new feature branch in git.
+- Create a new feature branch in git.

-2. Make, commit, and push the intended changes.
+- Make, commit, and push the intended changes.

-3. Open a pull request into the main branch.
+- Open a pull request into the

-4. Review and merge the pull request.
+branch. - Review and merge the pull request.

-When a change is merged into main, automation will build a new version.
+, automation will build a new version.
 Any infrastructure repository that uses this code (in this case only tcg-pubrec-services) will detect the new version and create a pull request on itself, allowing a final review before it's deployed to production.

 Advanced